DFreds/dfreds-module-docs/docs/free-modules/select-tool/index.md

 A FoundryVTT module that adds a select tool to all layers.

+## Features

+- Adds a select tool to all layers, including templates, lights, sounds and notes
+- Copy and paste multiple items like any other layer

 ## Let Me Sell You This

 Did you ever think it was weird that you could select multiple tokens, tiles,